In recent years, we've been hearing terms like AR and VR more and more often.

 Kawasaki Heavy Industries' "Industrial Metaverse"

-MR game "First Encounters"
+Mixed reality game "First Encounters"

-"First Encounters" is a game that can be played with the headset "Meta Quest 3" developed by Meta.
+"First Encounters" is a game that can be played on the Meta Quest 3 headset developed by Meta.

-Toyota Motor Corporation's "Reform of Work Styles for Mechanics"
+Toyota Motor Corporation's "Workstyle Reform for Mechanics"

-Benefits of using XR in your business
+Benefits of using XR in business

-You can intuitively convey your image
+You can convey the image intuitively

 - ◆ Shopping